-Housing Delivery - There were 527 net completions of dwelling units in the year.
+Housing Delivery - There were 398 net completions of dwelling units in the year.
 The delivery of housing at Newbury Racecourse strategic site is well underway and delivery on allocated sites is expected to increase over the next few years as the sites allocated in the HSA DPD are developed.
-Permissions were granted for almost 400 net dwellings on new sites, together with over 350 permitted through the prior approval process for permitted development.
-A five year supply of housing land can be demonstrated.
+Permissions were granted for 536 net dwellings on new sites, together with 46 units permitted through the prior approval process for permitted development.
+A five year supply of housing land can be demonstrated with a supply of 7.75 years for the period April 2020 to March 2025.

-83% of residential completions were on previously developed land and the high percentage of outstanding commitments on previously developed land indicates that the level of development on brownfield sites is likely to remain high for the next few years.
-Development on greenfield land will, however, increase in this second half of the plan period as local plan greenfield allocations begin to deliver housing.
+In 2019/20 57% of residential completions were on previously developed land, which is significantly below the average of 83% over the plan period so far.
+Though a significant percentage of outstanding commitments are on previously developed land, development on greenfield land is expected to be higher in this second half of the plan period as local plan greenfield allocations begin to deliver housing.